PCI’s 401(k) Investment Lineup vs. Passive Scorecard (ILPS) answers the question ‘Do 401(k) investment lineups outperform all-index lineups?’

 This information is crucial for a nation relying on DC plans as the primary means for its workers’ retirement.

-The update reporting 2021’s findings is now available.
-Access the full results in 401(k) Investment Lineup vs. Passive Scorecard report by submitting the form.
+Access the full results in the 401(k) Investment Lineup vs. Passive Scorecard report by submitting the form.

-The results from the latest update for the 2021 year at the plan level show that 38.87% of plans achieved a higher expected return than an all-index lineup.
-When adjusting for risk, the average of plans that outperformed was only 13.58%.
-Generally, the percentage of plans that outperformed their benchmark plan as measured by expected return was higher for plans with a smaller market value.
-45.03% of plans with a market value of $1-10 million outperformed their benchmark, the highest among all categories.
-Only an average of 29.51% of the largest plans with a market value of $500 or more outperformed their benchmark, the lowest among all size categories.
+The results from the latest update for the 2022 year at the plan level show that 57.49% of plans achieved a higher expected return than an all-index lineup.
+Generally, the percentage of plans that outperformed their benchmark plan, as measured by expected return, was higher for plans with a smaller market value.

 Percentage of Defined Contribution Plans Outperforming an All-Index Lineup on a Year-By-Year Basis.